raulskat/Redis-Implementation/README.md

 This project implements a lightweight Redis-compatible server written in C. The legacy single-file prototype has been split into focused modules for networking, command parsing, persistence, replication, and the in-memory datastore.
 The goal is to iterate towards a feature-complete Redis clone following the phase roadmap captured in docs/architecture.md.

 ## Current Capabilities
-- RESP command parsing with support for PING, ECHO, SET, GET, KEYS, CONFIG GET, INFO replication, REPLCONF, and PSYNC.
+- RESP command parsing with support for PING, ECHO, SET, GET, KEYS, CONFIG GET, INFO replication, FLUSHALL/FLUSHDB, SAVE, BGSAVE, REPLCONF, and PSYNC.
 - Thread-safe in-memory key/value store with optional TTL (millisecond resolution).
 - RDB bootstrap loader that understands string-encoded keys/values and absolute expirations.
+- Snapshot persistence via synchronous SAVE and background BGSAVE, with atomic RDB writes and FLUSHALL/FLUSHDB clearing the in-memory dataset.
 - Multithreaded TCP server accepting concurrent clients.
 - Replica handshake stub that connects to the configured master and negotiates basic replication state.